malmufre/malmufre.github.io/getstarted.md

 <div class="gs-section-00" markdown="1">

-### 1. Fork the Beautiful Jekyll repository
+### 1. Fork this project

-Fork the [repository](https://github.com/daattali/beautiful-jekyll) by clicking the Fork button on the top right corner in GitHub.
+Fork this project by clicking the __*Fork*__ button at the top right corner of this page.
+Forking means that you now copied this entire project and all the files into your account.

 <br>